Gotchas of defer in Go

 15}

-To observe the bug in action, follow these steps.
-You can download full code here.
+To observe the bug in action, download full code here and follow steps below.

 Step 1.
 Start a local PostgreSQL server and limit the server to allow a maximum of four connections.